-On Wednesday January 25, actress Mary Tyler Moore passed away at the age of 80.
-Famous for her role on The Dick Van Dyke Show and the eponymous The Mary Tyler Moore Show, Moore is credited as a feminist icon, ushering in a new type of role for women on television — one that is not simply defined as "the wife" to a male lead.
+On Wednesday, January 25, 2017, actress Mary Tyler Moore passed away at the age of 80.
+Famous for her role on The Dick Van Dyke Show and the eponymous The Mary Tyler Moore Show, Moore is credited as a feminist icon, ushering in a new type of role for women on television—one that is not simply defined as "the wife" to a male lead.

-Although the actress' on-screen counterpart, Mary Richards, remained unmarried at the close of the series, Mary Tyler Moore was really three-times-a-bride, marrying a total of three husbands over the course of her life.
+Although the actress's on-screen counterpart, Mary Richards, remained unmarried at the close of the series, Mary Tyler Moore was really three-times-a-bride, marrying a total of three husbands over the course of her life.

 Her First Husband: Richard Carleton Meeker

-The first of which of Richard Carleton Meeker, a producer whom she wed at the age of 18 in 1955.
+The first: Richard Carleton Meeker, a producer whom she wed at the age of 18 in 1955.
 The following year, the couple welcomed their first and only child, Richie (who would later tragically die in a freak gun accident in 1980).
 But the pair soon called it quits, divorcing in 1961.

 Her On-Screen Husband: Dick Van Dyke